ashlall/Indistinguishability2-UserStudy/README.md

 3. Run 'make' to compile code.
 4. You will need to install the gnuplot package for plotting the experimental results.
 Make sure you are in the output folder, then use the command "python makeplot.py" to generate plots as pdfs.

-REPRODUCIBILITY:
+RUNNING:

-To reproduce the experiments in the paper 'The Indistinguishability Query' please consult EXPERIMENTS.txt for exact command line options.
+To run the code please consult EXPERIMENTS.txt for exact command line options.
 For example,

-./run Q a3-100000.txt 0.05 0.0 3 9 B 0
+./run Q a3-100000.txt 0.05 0.0 2 9 B 0

-will run the code for varying the number of questions asked of the user (q) on the data set a3-100000.txt (in the input/ folder) with epsilon=0.5, delta=0.0, s=3 tuples per round, running (B)oth real and artificial tuple queries, and a random seed of 0.
+will run the code for varying the number of questions asked of the user (q) on the data set a3-100000.txt (must be in the input/ folder) with epsilon=0.5, delta=0.0, s=2 tuples per round, running (B)oth real and artificial tuple queries, and a random seed of 0.
 While any random seed may be used, the experiments consistently used a seed value of 0 for reproducibility.

-REPRODUCIBILITY (Do, Kim, Chai):
+REPRODUCIBILITY (Do, Kim, Chai, Lall):

 To reproduce the experiments in the paper 'The Power of Two: Simplified User Interaction for the Indistinguishability Query' use the following command line options:

 ./run E island.txt 0.05 0.0 2 10 B 0; ./run E nba.txt 0.05 0.0 2 20 B 0; ./run E house2.txt 0.05 0.0 2 30 B 0; ./run t island.txt 0.05 0.0 2 10 B 0; ./run t nba.txt 0.05 0.0 2 20 B 0; ./run t house2.txt 0.05 0.0 2 30 B 0; ./run Q island.txt 0.05 0.0 2 10 B 0; ./run Q nba.txt 0.05 0.0 2 20 B 0; ./run Q house2.txt 0.05 0.0 2 30 B 0; ./run d LAM 0.05 0.0 2 10 B 0; ./run n LAM 0.05 0.0 2 9 B 0

+After running these commands, go to the output folder and type in:

+python makeplot

+to generate all the plots found in the paper 'The Power of Two: Simplified User Interaction for the Indistinguishability Query'.